Research on Writing Development in the GUGD

 - See Developing Writing on this site for further information.
 Also Heidi Byrnes: The role of task and task-based assessment in a content-oriented collegiate foreign language curriculum.
 Language Testing 19,4:425-443.

 - Base-line writing task.
 Because of the well-known task effect in L2 performance, the prototypical performance writing tasks are flanked by a baseline writing task.
 In the spring of 2003 and again in the Spring of 2004, students at all curricular levels performed one and the same writing task.
 This allows analysis of writing development both within tasks and across the curricular levels.

 A third set of data is also being gathered in collaboration with the Free University of Berlin, in cooperation with Professor Norbert Dittma and his assistant, Ralf Heuer-Meuthrath.

 Two groups of students will perform the identical task used in the baseline writing task in the GUGD data take: very advanced non-native students studying at the graduate level at the FU, and native speakers.

 In their totality, the data comprise the full range of abilities, from beginner to native speaker.

 Scope of data

-At the end of the spring semester 2004, the following files had been collected, coded and analyzed:
+At the end of the spring semester of 2004, the following files had been collected, coded, and analyzed:

 1. Prototypical Performance Writing Tasks.
 A total of 296 writing samples at 4 curricular levels exist.
 They vary in length from 1-2 double-spaced typed pages in Level I to about 8-10 pages for Text in Context.
 They thus constitute a particularly rich data set.